 Swatches: these allow users to see products up close, in all their glory.
-Swatches allow users to view all the small and finer details of a product, such as the texture and colour variants - which are all important features which can aid their decision-making process.
+Swatches allow users to view all the small and finer details of a product, such as the texture and colour variants.
+These are all important features that can aid their decision-making process.

-Get The Look: colour pallets or items, put things together in a graphic which would suit a particular room or style.
+Get The Look: Use colour pallets or items, put things together in a graphic that would suit a particular room or style.
 Make it easy for the users to create a look, but provide them with all the ingredients required.

 A thing to note is that, while having high-quality imagery on your website is crucial, sometimes, too much imagery can result in excessively high website loading times.
 Users are likely to abandon a website that takes more than 3 seconds to load, so it’s important to make sure that this doesn’t happen to you.
-You can do this by ensuring that images are compressed to a point where they maintain a high-quality resolution, but are much smaller in data size.
+You can do this by compressing your images to a point where they maintain a high-quality resolution but are much smaller in data size.

 Being consistent across your entire website is crucial, from your tone of voice to the imagery and video content that you use on-site too.
 Your website should tell your story and remain consistent while doing so.
 Any inconsistencies on your website will ring alarm bells to the end-users and can be confusing.
 To remain consistent you need to define your aesthetic and tone of voice, then communicate these through every piece of content and assets.

-When the elements of your brand are aligned and the website experience is effortless, that is often the mark of a designer's authenticity and a cohesive brand package.
-When the individual brand pieces such as brand marks, fonts, colours, tone of voice, and image style are cohesively designed, the result is a recognizable and compelling space that inspires the user.
+When the elements of your brand are aligned and the website experience is effortless, that is often the mark of a designer’s authenticity and a cohesive brand package.
+When the fonts, colour and tone of a site are cohesively designed, the result is a recognizable and compelling space that inspires the user.

 With users coming from all sorts of devices (mobile, desktop, tablet) they all must leave with a great first impression of your website.
 And that’s why this should always be at the forefront of your mind when it comes to building and designing your website.
-The last thing you want is a beautiful custom made website that has all the visual assets placed perfectly on the page when users visit via their desktop, but if they visit from a mobile device it’s irritating and difficult to navigate.
+The last thing you want is a beautiful custom made a website that is irritating and difficult to navigate on a mobile device.

-The best way to accommodate all visitors is by having a website which features a responsive design - ensuring that your site displays and functions well across all and every device.
+The best way to accommodate all visitors is by having a website that features a responsive design – ensuring that your site displays and functions well across all and every device.

 By making your site accessible to users with a variety of screen sizes and operating systems, you open your business up to a wider audience, which allows for greater opportunity for you and your business.